ethereum/web3.py/docs/contracts.rst

     The address parameter can be a hex address or an ENS name, like ``mycontract.eth``.

 .. py:class:: ConciseContract(Contract())

+    .. warning:: Deprecated: This method is deprecated in favor of the :class:`~ContractCaller` API or the verbose syntax

     This variation of :class:`Contract` is designed for more succinct read access, without making write access more wordy.
 This comes at a cost of losing